9 Things That Causes Water Pollution And Its Possible Solution

 Water-borne Pathogens

-They are in the form of disease-causing such as bacteria and viruses from human and animal waste.
-They cause major causes of illness from contaminated drinking water.
+They are in the form of disease-causing, such as bacteria and viruses from human and animal waste.
+They cause major illnesses from contaminated drinking water.
 Cholera is a common issue due to contaminated water, and it has killed many people in all parts of the world.
-Other diseases such as typhoid and giardia are spread through unsafe water.
+Other diseases, such as typhoid and giardia, are spread through unsafe water.

 Even in wealthy nations, illegal or accidental releases from sewage treatment facilities, including runoffs from urban areas and farms, contribute to the harmful pathogens to waterways.